What do I need to know for completing my Project Proposal?

 Most students will produce a poster for the Poster Showcase Event and a written deliverable which could take the format of a literature review, scientific article, scientific report, or lay report.

 All deliverables are to be signed off by the supervisor along with the final payment authorisation form before the final instalment can be processed.

 All deliverables must acknowledge the organisation that sponsored their project.

 What is the Poster Showcase Event?

-1pm–3pm 28 January 2022: A gathering of all the students to do a five-minute presentation of their posters.
+1pm–3pm, last Friday in January: A gathering of all the students to do a five-minute presentation of their posters.
 Staff, sponsors, supervisors, and whānau are all invited.
 At the end of the session there is a prizegiving for the winner and highly commended students.